-It’s summer, the season to pour a glass of chilled Port.
+Now is the time to pour yourself a glass of chilled Port.
 Yes, that’s right, chilled Port.

-Before you think I’ve lost my sanity in the heat of the sun, let me explain.
+Before you think I’ve lost my sanity, let me explain.
 This is not vintage Port, nor LBV.
 This is tawny Port—aged tawny Port.
 It is a wine that is often served chilled in its native Portugal.
 “Chilled—it’s an extremely good way of tasting aged tawnies,” insists Adrian Bridge, managing director of the Fladgate Partnership, owners of Taylor’s, Fonseca, Delaforce and Croft.
 “It brings out the complexity and flavor in the wine.”

 Ten-year old, 20-year-old, 30-year-old and 40-year-old tawnies are the fastest growing category of Ports on the American market.
 And you can easily taste why.
 “Aged tawnies appeal to the U.S. palate,” says Bridge.
 “They are sweet wines with great acidity, easy to drink, and lighter than vintage Ports.”